-When your physician decides you are ready to leave the health system, a discharge order will be written.
+When your physician decides you are ready to leave the hospital, a discharge order will be written.
 You may want to make arrangements with a family member or friend to help you when it is time to go home.
 Some important things to remember include:

 Collect all of your belongings and double-check closets and drawers.
 If you have anything stored in the hospital safe, inform your nurse or call the Security Office ext.
 6100 (Capital Health Regional Medical Center) or ext.
 4100 (Hopewell).